A Three-groups Non-local Model for Combining Heterogeneous Data Sources to Identify Genes Associated with Parkinson's Disease: Parkinson's Disease Analysis

-As expected, there are differences between the genes identified as non-null between the local and non-local versions of our model.
-Estimated gene effects for gene \textit{IFRD1} and \textit{SYTL3} (Table \ref{tab:results_table1}) suggest that some of this discrepancy is due to the difference in behavior between the two priors near zero, as the data in these two cases suggest small but non-null effect sizes; this difference is baked into the design of the non-local priors.
+Our model identifies beneficial genes as well as deleterious genes (e.g., \textit{CHCHD6} and \textit{DUSP1} have posterior probability 1 of inclusion in the beneficial and deleterious groups, respectively, in both the local and non-local models).
+Five of the 20 most interesting genes from the local model are included in the 20 most interesting genes in the non-local model, and ten of the 35 genes identified by our three-groups models are in at least one of the lists of interesting genes from the $p$-value combinations of conventional methods.

+Some identified genes have conflicting evidence between the two models.
+Some genes (e.g., \textit{IFRD1} and \textit{SYTL3}) have very small estimated gene effects in the local model (Table \ref{tab:results_table1}).
+These genes are not identified by the non-local model because very small effects are shrunk to the null value by design.
 There are other genes which do not appear to fit this pattern, and we conjecture that the differences may be attributable to interactions among genes estimated as non-null, which alter the likelihood values.
-These differences are not surprising when considering that the standard methods also report gene lists that are not consistent.
-Additional results and volcano plots are available in the supplementary material.
+Finally, some genes are harder to categorize.
+For example, \textit{CDIP1} would be classified in the beneficial group in the local model (posterior inclusion probability of 0.65) while the non-local model has posterior probabilities of 0.49, 0.13, and 0.38 for the null, deleterious, and beneficial groups, respectively.
+The differences between models are not surprising when considering that the standard methods also report gene lists that are not consistent.

+Our three-groups model identified several genes which have known links to PD in the literature.
+Several of the other identified genes are linked to pathways which have been implicated in PD, though we are are unaware of previous work that directly links these genes to PD.
+Details of connections of the genes we identify to the PD literature are explored in Section 7 of the Supplement.
+Additional results including trace plots (Section 8), volcano plots (Section 9), and lists of genes indicated as interesting by the separate three-groups models and conventional models (Sections 10 and 11) are in the Supplementary Material.